About the Series

 Participatory mapping is a great tool for involving communities, elevating their voices, and incorporating community knowledge into research and management.
 There are many ethical and logistical considerations, so it is a tool best used with as much community consultation and introspection as possible throughout the process.
 Don't be afraid to revise your process or even your questions to match what the community would like to answer or express!
 Remember that you are doing research with people, not on people.

 Are you ready to learn with Christine?
-Register to join this episode here!
+Watch Christine's episode on Youtube here.

 Learn more about our upcoming Tech Tutorials